-Despite these difficulties, both spatial and temporal structure are in principle detectable.
-Arguing from minimal assumptions based on the GCP hypothesis we expect that a characteristic of structure in the data correlations will be smooth variation, both in time and across the network.
-Smooth, large-scale heterogeneities in the data can be regarded as signatures of the posited global consciousness because they are not characteristic of excursions which occur purely by chance.
+Despite these difficulties, both spatial and temporal structure are, in principle, detectable.
+Arguing from minimal assumptions based on the GCP hypothesis, we expect that a characteristic of structure in the data correlations will be smooth or consistent variation, both in time and across the network.
+Deviations dominated by smooth, large-scale changes in the data can be regarded as signatures of the posited global consciousness because they are not characteristic of excursions that occur purely by chance.